Wightslayer/OOPDeepLearningCPP/README.md

 ## Building and Running
+First, download this repo and unzip mnist_data.zip to get the MNIST dataset.

-I used the hello world makefile provided by Udacity to compile the program.
-To compile and run the program:
+For compilation, I used the hello world makefile provided by Udacity to compile the program.
+You can perform the following steps to compile and run the program:

 ```
  mkdir build